 The coffee industry divides coffee shops and cafes into waves based on the kind of coffees served and the brewing methods used.
 First wave coffee is usually reserved for talking about the kinds of coffee served at restaurants that don’t focus on coffee – imagine the pot of generic dark roast you get at your favorite diner or dive.
 Second and third-wave coffee describes what we generally think of as coffee shops.

-Third-wave coffee shops focus on the bean – coffees are roasted in small batches and roasters take great care to enhance the desirable flavor notes that occur naturally in coffees.
-There is also an emphasis on optimizing brewing and extraction to create the best-tasting cups of coffee possible while complimenting the coffee’s taste with often housemade syrups or flavorings.
+Third-wave coffee shops focus on the bean – coffees are roasted in small batches and roasters take great care to enhance the desirable flavour notes that occur naturally in coffees.
+There is also an emphasis on optimising brewing and extraction to create the best-tasting cups of coffee possible while complimenting the coffee’s taste with often housemade syrups or flavourings.

 But no matter which type of coffee shop you want to open, once you have your idea you've got a long list of to-dos ahead of you.
 That's where your coffee shop business plan comes in.